peace899/mdb2sql/README.md

 # mdb2sql
-Convert .mdb file to sqlite file or merge a group of .mdb files to a single sqlite file.
+Convert .mdb file to sqlite(or excel) file or merge a group of .mdb files to a single sqlite(or excel) file.

 Works on Windows only.